chris1111/Wireless-USB-Big-Sur-Adapter/README.md

 ### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters

 ### Welcome to Wireless USB Big Sur Adapter
-### Support macOS Ventura 13 - macOS Monterey 12 - macOS Big Sur 11, macOS Catalina Only!
+### Support macOS Sonoma 14 - macOS Ventura 13 - macOS Monterey 12 - macOS Big Sur 11, macOS Catalina Only!
 (DO NOT USE ON OTHER OS's)
 - There is no source for this project, All wifi companies have abandoned it as well as Realtek the main builder.

 ### Download latest Release V17 [➤ Wireless USB Big Sur Adapter-V17](https://github.com/chris1111/Wireless-USB-Big-Sur-Adapter/releases/tag/V17)